How We Purchased a Great Timeshare.

 A black woman with a pink headband was talking to my wife.
 Chit-chat, about where we are from, how long have we been in Vegas, and which hotel we stayed at.
 Have we had lunch?
 She offered to buy us a lunch.
 She sent us to another woman at a computer, who was over-the-top friendly.
 She asked more of the same questions, asked for our identification, for marketing purposes.
 The next time we came to Vegas, she wanted us to stay at the Westgate, instead of Circus Circus.
 She wanted about 90 minutes of our time to show us around the place.
 And we would get a hundred and something dollars for our time.
 And a free lunch.

-After checking in with a man at a blue neon accented kiosk, who wanted to see our identification (the second time in about 30 minutes), we met a man named Nick.
+After checking in with a man at a circular, stainless steel, blue-neon-accented reception desk, who wanted to see our identification (the second time in about 30 minutes), we came into a lounge.
+Here, various salesmen called out couples by name, to go somewhere else.
+I didn’t see any children here, other than our own son Trevin.

 The old space bar, where Star Trek fans once mingled among costumed movie characters, was now used as a salad bar and lunch counter.